squint-cljs/squint/README.md

 ## Differences with ClojureScript

-- ClavaScript does not protect you in any way from the pitfalls of JS with regards to truthiness, mutability and equality
+- Squint does not protect you in any way from the pitfalls of JS with regards to truthiness, mutability and equality
 - There is no CLJS standard library.
-The `"clavascript/core.js"` module has similar JS equivalents
+The `"squint-cljs/core.js"` module has similar JS equivalents
 - Keywords are translated into strings
 - Maps, sequences and vectors are represented as mutable objects and arrays
 - Most functions return arrays and objects, not custom data structures